 We had originally thought given our short visit that we would break with my vision of travel and purchase tickets on a hop on hop off bus.
 I read a few reviews all condemning them so thankfully we didn’t.
 We did chose however to tour the Vatican Museum and see the Sistine Chapel.
 We booked our tickets through the hotel and walked right by the thousands waiting in line 4-6 hours to get in.

 If you were expecting an eloquent recounting of our time inside the walls of the Vatican you have unfortunately come to the wrong blog.
-You could spend hours talking About art, both painting and sculpture but no literary justice can be done.
+You could spend hours talking about art, both painting and sculpture but no literary justice can be done.
 Do yourself a favour.
 If you have a bucket list, fill it with Rome.
 We spent several hours inside the Vatican and then decided to find our way to the Forum, Piazza San Marco and of course the Colosseum.
 We had thought by reading a map that cab, bus or metro would be needed.
 We promised ourselves the real Rome not just the tourist bits so we walked and walked and walked through back streets and side streets and there we found what is most importanto!
 Romans.
 They are like no other people you will meet.
 The style, the attitude, the expression, it’s all there and in your face.

 I could live here tomorrow.
 It is absolutely fantastic and it catches you staring at it.
 We stopped and peered into alleys and doorways some of which were non descript but lead you into churches that were 100’s of year old and empty other than for those praying.
 We eventually reached Piazza San Marco and stood in front once again for what seemed like ages.
 Then a quick stroll past the Forum and on to the Colosseum and tickets to enter.
 Photographs and gladiator movies hadn’t done it justice.
 Wow, go there!

 We wandered back to the Forum and took shade on a bleacher.
 We then booked dinner and a string quartet performance of Vivaldi’s Four Seasons at a 500 year old church not far from the Trevi Fountain.
 Dinner was three courses and good.
 The main event was wonderful.
 There was 70 or so people sitting in this church and the acoustics were outstanding.
-Two hours later I was soothed and entertained.
+Two hours later I felt soothed and entertained.
 A more excellent thing to have done after a busy day I could not think of.

 Back to our feet and we set off once again.
 Soon after more back street investigation we found the Trevi Fountain.
 Unfortunately they were not flowing as it was under renovation for cleaning.
 No problem.
 Very glad to have seen them regardless.
 Two limone gelato in a cone curiously takes away the pain of sore feet.
 More walking and we decided to take a load off at Tony’s Osteria.
 Open to the alley and typically Roman.
 Filled with Romans we were warmly greeted and sat in a great location for people watching.
 A plate of cured meats, cheeses and two Glasses of wine.
 Two hours later and now we were friends with Tony.